ironsource-mobile/kafka-snow-white/file-watcher-app/README.md

 (where we assume that the app JAR was renamed to `file-watcher-app.jar`)

-This will start service and will look for mirror definitions in the `/some/dir/with/mirrors` directory.
+This will start the service and will look for mirror definitions in the `/some/dir/with/mirrors` directory.

 Alternatively, we can start the application with a configuration file instead of using environment variables, like so:
 ```